In RA format

 Barcelona and the Deutsche Oper Berlin.
 On 22 August 1985, Lindroos took part in the world premiere of the opera Thomas by

 Eino Rautavaara.
 On 26 September 1987, Lindroos sang in Graz in the world premiere of the opera Der Rattenfänger by Friedrich Cerha.

 Since 1976, Lindroos took part at the Savonlinna Opera Festival (in 1989, he was an exciting Radames).
 In 1995, Lindroos took part in

 another world premiere in Helsinki, in the opera Det sjungande trädet by Erik Bergman in the role of the king.|

 His repertory included among others: Aida, Don Carlo, Otello, Ariadne auf Naxos, Il trovatore,

-Carmen, Simon Boccanegra, Tosca, Rosenkavalier, Lady Macbeth of Mtsensk, Saul og David
+Carmen, Simon Boccanegra, Tosca, Rosenkavalier, Lady Macbeth Mtsenskogo uezda (Lady Macbeth of Mtsenk), Saul og David

-He and his 18 months old son died at once and his wife and four years old daughter were gravely injured.
+He and his 18 months old son died at once and his wife and four-year-old daughter were gravely injured.
 The tenor

 was 59 years old.